 Back to Architecture & Installations

-An exhibition on the architecture and urbanism of three New York landmarks —Grand Central, the New York Public Library, and the Times Tower—held in a street-level gallery on the same thoroughfare on which they all sit: 42nd Street.
+An exhibition on the architecture and urbanism of three New York landmarks —Grand Central, the New York Public Library, and the Times Tower—held in a street-level gallery on the same cross-town thoroughfare on which they all sit: 42nd Street.

 Three Buildings, an exhibition sponsored by the Landmarks Preservation Commission and held in October 1975 in the street-level public gallery of the Graduate Center of the City of New York on West 42nd Street, explored the architecture and urbanism of three landmark buildings located on that same thoroughfare: the New York Public Library, the Times Tower, and Grand Central Terminal—one safe, one lost, and one (at that time) still threatened.